This post may contain eBay affiliate links. Please read our disclosure policy.

 The longer you have before you need cash right away, the more chances you have of getting the highest possible price for your cards.

-The single man has the freedom to spend much more of his/her annual salary on a high-end rookie card than the married man/woman with 3 kids, a dog, and a cat.
+The single man can spend much more of his/her annual salary on a high-end rookie card than the married man/woman with 3 kids, a dog, and a cat.

 If you are a “family man” knock anywhere between 2% to 3% off your investment amount you can spend.